a14e/gogreement/book/gogreement-docs/src/02_04_testonly.md

 }

 func ProductionCode() {
-    // ❌ ERROR: TONL01 - TestOnly type used in non-test
-    var cache MockCache
+    // ❌ [TONL01] type MockCache is marked @testonly and can only be used in test files var cache MockCache

-    // ❌ ERROR: TONL01 - TestOnly type used in non-test
-    cache = MockCache{data: make(map[string]string)}
+    // ❌ [TONL01] type MockCache is marked @testonly and can only be used in test files cache = MockCache{data: make(map[string]string)}

-    // ❌ ERROR: TONL01 - Type assertion with TestOnly type
-    if c, ok := something.(*MockCache); ok {
+    // ❌ [TONL01] type MockCache is marked @testonly and can only be used in test files if c, ok := something.(*MockCache); ok {
         _ = c
     }